Aluminium Technology Centre

 Our modeling expertise and mechanical testing and characterization equipments were used to develop the aluminium extrusion process widely used to produce constant shape structural parts in the transportation industry.

-In addition to equipment related to various assembly and forming processes, NRC ATC has numerous pieces of mechanical, metallurgical and chemical characterization equipment, as well as equipment for detecting internal or surface defects or measuring the geometric conformity of parts.
+In addition to equipment related to various assembly and forming processes, our centre has numerous pieces of mechanical, metallurgical and chemical characterization equipment, as well as equipment for detecting internal or surface defects or measuring the geometric conformity of parts.

-NRC offers an array of R&D facilities and access to highly specialize scientific, technical and commercialization experts.
-NRC develops and transfers technologies through consortia, collaborative research contracts, services agreements and licensing arrangements, tailoring business opportunities to the needs of individual clients, partners and licensees.
+The NRC offers an array of R&D facilities and access to highly specialized scientific, technical and commercialization experts.
+The NRC develops and transfers technologies through consortia, collaborative research contracts, services agreements and licensing arrangements, tailoring business opportunities to the needs of individual clients, partners and licensees.
 Contact us to develop a project to meet your R&D challenges.

-The NRC-ATC scientists combine their efforts in the ALTec Industrial R&D Group devoted to vehicles weight lighting with aluminium or multi-materials components.
+The NRC's Aluminium Technology Centre scientists combine their efforts in the ALTec Industrial R&D Group devoted to vehicles weight lighting with aluminium or multi-materials components.
 It offers to industry members an easy access to aluminum fabrication process expertise by sharing the costs of the project.

 - Date modified: